kescardoso/datasetbucket/README.md

 ## Motivation

-The whole world is data-driven, but we are still not sure if the data used in testing the machine learning models are biased to one thing, person, or group.
-If this is the case the chances are extremely high that the model doesn't yield accurate results.
+The whole world is data-driven.

+However, data can often be misleading, inaccurate, or unrepresentative.
+When this biased data used in analytics or ML models, it can not only produce inaccurate results, but also result in disastrous implications on minority groups and people

-To overcome this issue, we came up with an idea to create a web app that tells you if the dataset you are using is biased or not, and also suggests possible changes you can make to improve the quality of your analysis. 📊
+To overcome this issue, we built a web app that analyzes a dataset for bias, and also suggests possible changes you can make to improve the quality of your dataset. 📊

 ## Technologies used